Faculty & Subject Teachers

 Early Childhood Faculty

-Olga Morozova has a master’s degree in psychology from State Pedagogical University in Russia and received her Waldorf early childhood teaching credential from Rudolf Steiner College.
-Ms. Olga has lived and worked in Russia, Hungary, Switzerland, Austria and Canada.
-She has teaching experience in both formal and informal settings with children and adults.
+Olga Morozova has a master’s degree in psychology from State Pedagogical University in Russia and received her Waldorf early childhood teaching certificate from Rudolf Steiner College.
+Ms. Olga has lived throughout the world, teaching in Russia, Hungary, Switzerland, Austria and Canada.
+She has teaching experience in both formal and informal settings with both children and adults.

 Ms. Olga joined Camellia in 2016.